imfd-stroemungsmechanik/introduction-into-cfd/3_discretization/0_overview.md

 The objectives for this tutorial are as follows:

 - Recap of the the OpenFOAM case structure,
-- Import a two-dimensional mesh into OpenFOAM and check its quality,
+- Create a two-dimensional mesh in OpenFOAM with `cartesian2DMesh` and check its quality,
 - Set material properties based on Reynolds-number,
 - Estimate the correct time step size based on Courant number,
 - Perform a transient, incompressible simulation with `pimpleFoam`,